How To Teach This Simple Ne-waza Turn Over

 How To Teach Your Judoka A Simple Turn-Over

 Osae-Komi = Holding

-This is the second ne-waza drill in our four-part series Groundwork Matters.
-In the last blog we looked at how to get around defences and in this post we focus on a simple turn over; easy to learn and easy to coach.
+This is the second ne-waza drill in our three-part series Groundwork Matters.
+In the last blogs we looked at how to get around defences and improving osae-komi skills.
+In this post we focus on a simple turn over; easy to learn and easy to coach.

 By the way, if you sign up (add your email in the side bar to the right) we will let you know when the next Groundwork Matters blog and free coaching resource publishes.